area9innovation/fast/mini/readme.md

 ## Mini Forth

-The interface to the compiler is modelled as a Forth.
+The interface to the compiler is exposed as a Forth interpreter.
 The Forth interpreter has a stack at runtime, which is used to construct AST and other manipulations.

 The values in this Forth correspond to the values in the expression language.
-Besides stack and Forth contructs, this Forth also serves as the interface to the compile server itself.
+Besides providing the stack, macros and Forth definitions, this Forth also serves as the interface to the compile server itself through special commands.

 ### Values

 	1						- push an int on the stack
 	3.141					- push a double on the stack
 	"hello world"			- push a string on the stack